 8. any existent photographs of any physical injury or property damage plainly not irrelevant to the incident being investigated;

-5.02: continued

 9. any documents relating to previous cases involving the alleged victim or the alleged abuser in which a complaint was filed or investigated pursuant to M.G.L. c.
 19C or pursuant to the authority of any other agency of the Commonwealth; and

 10. any other documents specifically identified by the investigator and which are plainly not irrelevant to the matter under investigation.